kimwalisch/primecount/README.md

 ```

 ### C++ API
-Below is a list of the main functions declared in
+Below are the main functions declared in
 [primesieve.hpp](https://github.com/kimwalisch/primecount/blob/master/include/primecount.hpp).
 All functions are multi-threaded by default.